openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 Similarly, in the Assisted Installer, the user is able to complete the installation without needing to define any DNS entries.
-This is currently made possible by injecting a `MachineConfig` manifest targetting the "master" pool.
+This is currently made possible by injecting a `MachineConfig` manifest targeting the "master" pool.
 The node is also configured with `/etc/resolv.conf` to use that dnsmasq server for DNS resolution.
 The dnsmasq server is configured with DNS entries for `api.<cluster>.<base>`, `api-int.<cluster>.<base>` and